-Yes, LASIK is eligible to be covered by an FSA.
+Yes, LASIK is eligible to be covered by an FSA for most accounts.
 This is a popular option for many people who still have funds in their FSA at the end of the year, because if they don’t use it on health care costs, the money is lost.
 Making an investment in better vision is a worthy way to use remaining funds in an FSA.

 Yes, but there are IRS regulations that limit people from having both accounts.
 This is because, if a person has an HSA and an FSA, it could double the amount of tax-free income they could keep in these accounts, as well as enabling them to roll over more of the HSA funds at year’s end by only spending FSA funds.

 If you have an HSA, the only way you can also have an FSA is if you have what’s called a Limited Purpose FSA, or an LPFSA.
 You can only spend funds in an LPFSA on eligible dental and vision expenses for you and your beneficiaries.
 The good news, though, is that LASIK is qualified as an eligible expense for an LPFSA.
 This means that if you have both, you can save the funds that roll over while using tax-free income to help pay for refractive eye surgery.

 The first step in using an FSA or HSA to help pay for LASIK is to see if you’re eligible for the surgery.
 LASIK candidacy depends on your current eye health and medical history, as well as your age and vision prescription, among other factors.